-Have you ever wondered how the human body can last even a day in this toxin-laden world we now live in?
-Or how it can selectively assimilate useful nutrients from the harmful substances in the part of the environment that we consciously put inside our bodies, food?
-We are now approaching the end of another year; our bodies have again survived another 365 days of exposure to toxins, both inside and out!
-How?
-The answer lies in a natural process that your body undertakes each and every one of those 365 days of the past year: Detoxification!
+Have you ever wondered how the human body can last a day in this toxin-laden world we live in?
+Or how it can selectively assimilate useful nutrients from the harmful substances you consciously put inside your body (i.e., food)?
+With your body having survived another 365 days of exposure to toxins, both inside and out, don't you think you owe it to yourself to help it along?

 Benedict Francis D. Valdecanas, MD | December 28, 2016

 The process of detoxification is an extremely complex one.
 But let me, as rappers would say, break it down!
-For the purposes of discussion here, we’ll define detoxification as a specific metabolic pathway, active throughout the human body, that processes unwanted chemicals for elimination; a pathway that involves a series of enzymatic reactions that neutralize and solubilize these toxins.
-Although every single system in the human body contributes to this process, let’s focus on the main organ responsible… your liver.
+For the purpose of our discussion here, let's define detoxification as a specific metabolic pathway, active throughout the human body, that processes unwanted chemicals for elimination: a pathway that involves a series of enzymatic reactions that neutralize and solubilize these toxins.
+Although every single system in the human body contributes to this process, let’s focus on the main organ responsible—your liver.

-Let’s look at your liver as a water processing plant—yes, something similar to what we have in Balesin that converts rain water to something more useful for the island.
-The processing plant is made of different parts for clearing out specific pollutants in the rainwater.
+Let's look at your liver as a water-processing plant—yes, something similar to what we have in Balesin, which converts rainwater to something more useful for the island.
+The processing plant is made up of different parts, each of which clears out a specific pollutant in the rainwater.
 Your liver has different processes specifically designed for different kinds of toxins you put inside your body.
 These different processes are grouped into two: Phase 1 detoxification and Phase 2 detoxification.

 Phase 1 is the pathway that converts a toxic chemical into a less harmful chemical.
-This is achieved through various chemical reactions, and during this process free radicals are produced which, if excessive, can damage the liver cells.
+This is achieved through various chemical reactions.
+During this phase, free radicals are produced which, if excessive, can damage the liver cells.
 Antioxidants (such as vitamin C and E and natural carotenoids) reduce the damage caused by these free radicals.
-Here’s where the buzz about taking antioxidants comes from: if antioxidants are lacking and toxin exposure is high, toxic chemicals become far more dangerous and injurious not only to your liver but to your whole body eventually.
+This is where the buzz of taking antioxidants comes from; if antioxidants are lacking and toxin exposure is high, toxic chemicals become far more dangerous and injurious not only to your liver but eventually to your whole body as well.